hyphacoop/hypha.coop/_posts/2022-06-29-p2p-primer-part-3.md

 <img
   src="{{ 'assets/images/posts/2022-06-29-sharing-offline-unsplash.jpg' | relative_url }}"
   alt="Take Sharing Offline.
 London Street art Shoreditch.
-Shot on film, Kodak Portra 800, Nikon FM2n" width="75%"
+Shot on film, Kodak Portra 800, Nikon FM2n" />
-/>
 <figcaption align = "center"><em>Photo by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></em></figcaption>

 </figure>

 **In the third part of our series on peer to peer (P2P) protocols, Mauve compares the peer discoverability and security of Bittorrent, Interplanetary Film System (IPFS), Hypercore and Secure Scuttlebutt (SSB).
-Read [part 1 here](https://hypha.coop/dripline/p2p-primer-part-1/), [part 2 here](https://hypha.coop/dripline/p2p-primer-part-2/) and find the TL:DR [comparison chart here](https://hypha.coop/dripline/p2p-primer-part-1/).In the second part of our series on peer to peer (P2P) protocols, Mauve explores the data models and mutability of Bittorrent, Interplanetary Film System (IPFS), Hypercore and Secure Scuttlebutt (SSB).
-Read [part 1 here](https://hypha.coop/dripline/p2p-primer-part-1/), where you can also find the TL:DR [comparison chart and grading](https://hypha.coop/dripline/p2p-primer-part-1/).**
+Read [part 1 here](https://hypha.coop/dripline/p2p-primer-part-1/), [part 2 here](https://hypha.coop/dripline/p2p-primer-part-2/) and find the TL:DR [comparison chart here](https://hypha.coop/dripline/p2p-primer-part-1/).**

+## Peer discovery overview

+Content and data are all well and good, but in addition, you'll likely want to think about how peers connect to each other and actually load it.
+Important questions are whether you're okay with communities needing additional servers for reliability, whether [NAT hole punching](https://en.wikipedia.org/wiki/Hole_punching_(networking)) is necessary for things to work, and how much extra traffic you're okay with having for peer discovery.
+Because BitTorrent is more established than the other protocols discussed here, it’s used as a point of comparison throughout this section.

+### Peer Discovery - BitTorrent

+BitTorrent has been around longer than all the other protocols in this list and as such has solved a lot of issues around content discovery.
+Initially, peers would be discovered using Tracker servers.
+Torrent files or magnet links would come with a set of servers to use for peer discovery along with built-in tracker servers that would come with some torrent clients.
+Peers that were looking for others around a given torrent file, would advertise themselves by sending their interest in a torrent to the tracker server, and peers searching for peers would ask the tracker for the list.

+This, however, made it easy to censor torrents and the network at large.
+If a given tracker could be blocked or taken down, then peer discovery could be broken.
+In order to avoid this point of centralization, the [Mainline Distributed Hash Table](https://en.wikipedia.org/wiki/Mainline_DHT) was made to decentralize the peer discovery mechanism.
+Instead of a central server being used for peer discovery, peers would spread the load of storing advertisements and serving them with others across all participants.
+The more popular the mainline becomes, the harder it is to censor all of it.

 <figure>

 <img
   src="{{ '/assets/images/posts/2022-06-29-DHT_en.svg' | relative_url }}"
   alt="Distributed hash tables"
-  width="65%"
 />

-<figcaption align = "center"><em>Image credit: [Wikipedia] (https://en.wikipedia.org/wiki/Distributed_hash_table)</em></figcaption>
+<figcaption align = "center"><em>Image credit: <a href="https://en.wikipedia.org/wiki/Distributed_hash_table">Wikipedia</a></em></figcaption>

 </figure>